vesterheim/vesterheim.github.io/folk-art-school/classes/fiber-arts/2016-10-14-nalbinding-practical-fiber-art.md

 ---
 published: true
-title: Nalbinding A Practical Fiber Art
+title: "Nålbinding, A Practical Fiber Art"
 subtitle: October 14-16, 2016, with Kate Martinson
 meta_description:  # Used in HTML head and as the description for some search engines
 related: